 | Modular monolith | Fast like a monolith, structured like microservices | Requires discipline on module boundaries | Ideal for MVPs through Series A |

-| Microservices | High scalability, independent deployments | High complexity, expensive to operate | From >20 engineers or >5M ARR |
+| Microservices | High scalability, independent deployments | High complexity, expensive to operate | Typically past ~20 engineers / ~€5M ARR |

 Practical Tools and Infrastructure for Scalable SaaS Products

+Today's cloud ecosystem makes professional infrastructure accessible to small teams.
 The most important building blocks:

 - Kubernetes: Container orchestration, automatic restart on failure, rolling deployments without downtime.